top of page

 Avoid anti-inflammatory medication

 Evidence suggests medications like Ibuprofen have limited benefits and may in some cases slow down tissue healing if taken too early in your recovery.
-Stick to paracetamol if you need pain relief or speak to your doctor or pharmacist for further advice.
+Stick to paracetamol for the first 48-72 hours if you need pain relief or speak to your doctor or pharmacist for further advice.

 Compression